Variance #

 Example.
 Consider the generic type

-is a type variable).
+Set<T>(whereTis a type variable).

 - Should

-be treated as a subtype ofSet<Number>
+Set<Integer>be treated as a subtype ofSet<Number>?- Should

-be treated as a subtype ofSet<Unit>
+Set<Butterfly>be treated as a subtype ofSet<Unit>?More generally, if

-be considered a subtype ofSet<B>
+A$\sqsubseteq$B, then shouldSet<A>be considered a subtype ofSet<B>?

 In this example, the intuitively answer to this question seems to be positive.

-When this holds, the generic type (i.e. Set<T>
+When this holds, the generic type (i.e. Set<T> in this example) is said to be covariant.

 Definition.
 Let

-is a type variable).
+Gen<T>be a generic type (whereTis a type variable).

-is covariant if for any typesA
+Gen<T>is covariant if for any typesAandB,$\qquad$

 Contravariance #